agalst/pyfinassets/README.md

 # pyfinassets
-Package to calculate the net assets value of a portfolio
+Package to calculate the value of a portfolio of financial instruments